grapa-dev/grapa/maintainers/DEVELOPMENT/BACKLOG.md

 - Audit and update all code paths for correct field metadata lifecycle handling.
 See [IMPLEMENTATION/FIELD_METADATA_LIFECYCLE.md] for details and open items.
 - [ ] **Review, validate, and formalize all build and runtime dependencies from BUILD_DEPENDANCIES.md for inclusion in public-facing and onboarding documentation.**
 - [ ] Add a high-level architecture and feature map diagram to the About or Home page (currently a placeholder exists in about.md)
-- [x] Audit and improve cross-linking between major sections (API Reference, Language Reference, Use Cases, Examples); add “See also”/“Related topics” to key pages – Complete as of July 2024
+- [x] Audit and improve cross-linking between major sections (API Reference, Language Reference, Use Cases, Examples); add "See also"/"Related topics" to key pages – Complete as of July 2024
-- [x] Create/expand “Advanced Topics” section for advanced features (meta-programming, custom grammar, etc.) – Complete as of July 2024
+- [x] Create/expand "Advanced Topics" section for advanced features (meta-programming, custom grammar, etc.) – Complete as of July 2024
 - [ ] Ongoing: Periodically review maintainer/internal docs to ensure no internal details leak into user-facing docs as new content is added

 ---